 - How is my Curtin Access Plan distributed?

 - Do I have to disclose my disability in the Curtin Access Plan?

 - Does the CAP cover all my exam arrangements?

 - How does my Curtin Access Plan relate to extensions?

 About the Curtin Access Plan

-A Curtin Access Plan (CAP) is a document that outlines the type and level of support recommended by Disability Services to assist a student with disability in their studies at Curtin.
+A Curtin Access Plan (CAP) is a document that outlines the 'reasonable adjustments' recommended by Disability Services to enable fair and equitable access to studies for a student with disability.

 The content of the CAP is negotiated with you and it will only contain information that you agree to release.
 It can include information about your disability/medical condition if you wish to disclose this information.